liupfskygre/virus_in_metagenome/CRISPR_in_Genome.md

 #

 #use Geneious on 178 Medium-High qua genomes
+#398 spacer were found in 178 genomes
+# blastn to all virus contigs
 ```

 ## 2, use CRISPR from dRep MAGs to blastn all virus contigs (the way above also covered this)